-The District has a legal and moral obligation to protect the personal data of students and families.
-Information for students/families will be stored and transmitted using approved practices and systems.
+The District has a legal and moral obligation to protect the personal data of students, families, and staff.
+Personal information for students/families and staff must be stored and transmitted using approved practices and systems.

 The Mansfield Public Schools complies with the Children's Internet Protection Act (CIPA), the Children's Online Privacy Protection Act (COPPA), and the Family Educational Rights and Privacy Act (FERPA), as well as state law and regulations concerning the security and confidentiality of employee information and to protect against unauthorized access to or use of such information.
+Employees who use third-party software/applications/cloud-storage services to facilitate student learning must have approval in writing from the building Principal.
+The Director of Technology or designee will ensure such products are CIPA- and/or FERPA-compliant before approval is given.